-Won a complete defense jury verdict for Michelin in an $80 million, nine-week trial in Florida.
+Won a complete defense jury verdict for Michelin in a nine-week trial in Florida with $80 million to $1.2 billion at stake.

 Wheeler Trigg O’Donnell (WTO) attorneys won a complete defense jury verdict for Michelin North America, Inc., in a highly watched product liability lawsuit in Florida.
 The case involved claims filed by three plaintiffs stemming from a rollover accident in 2009 resulting in catastrophic brain injuries to two minor plaintiffs, 14 and 16, and injuries to an adult.
-In closing arguments, the plaintiffs’ lawyers asked the jury to award in excess of $80 million in damages.
+In closing arguments, the plaintiffs’ lawyers asked the jury to award between $80 million and $1.2 billion in damages.

 This latest victory follows other recent successes for Michelin in product liability cases.
 The same WTO attorneys also won a complete defense verdict for Michelin in a three-and-a-half week jury trial in Arizona in November 2015.
 Michelin has also won recent dismissal of three product liability lawsuits in Texas.
 These cases underscore Michelin’s commitment to vigorously defend the world-class quality of its product and the high-level work of its engineers.